czhou578/Thomas-Sowell-Notes/Economic-Facts-And-Fallacies.md

 of upkeep as much as the missing students' missing tuitions reduce the college's revenues.

-With the passing years, more and more institutions are hiring increasing numbers of faculty members who do not have tenure or an expectation of tenure.

 students may be attracted to some big-name institutions whose prestige is generated by professors who are unlikely to teach them, especially in their freshman year, and who in some cases are not likely to teach them unless and